Visit Wales, a country shaped by its passionate people.

 In 2014 we were voted Rough Guides’ Best Place in the World to visit.
 Also in 2013, visitors to travel website TripAdvisor voted Rhossili Bay, on the Gower Peninsula, the best beach in the UK.
-This helped it rank as the 3rd best beach in Europe and 10th worldwide.
+This helped us rank as the 3rd best beach in Europe and 10th worldwide.

-We also have our own National Assembly a devolved assembly Government with power to make Wales, it is commonly also known as the Welsh Assembly.
+We also have our own Welsh Parliament a devolved Government with the power to make independent decisions for Wales, it was once commonly also known as the Welsh Assembly.
 The Assembly was created by the Government of Wales act 1998, which followed a referendum in 1997.
 The Assembly had no powers to initiate primary legislation until limited law-making powers were gained through the Government of Wales act 2006.
 Its primary law-making powers were enhanced following a Yes vote in the referendum on 3 March 2011, making it possible for it to legislate without having to consult the UK parliament, nor the Secretary of state for Wales in the 20 areas that are devolved.

 When you visit Wales you can arrange tours of the Welsh Parliament or Senedd building and also various other attractions at Cardiff Bay, take a look at our Welsh Tours & Guides page for more information.